Code-Institute-Submissions/LADCode2021-pp3-pay-calculator_AprResub/README.md

 ![](docs/images/plan-flow-diagram.png)

 I largely stuck to the plan except I decided to update the worksheet all in one API call as the final task, rather than on two separate calls to updated sales first and then the pay calculations later.
 I read that it is best served to have as few API calls as possible in an application to keep loading/run-time as quick as possible.

+Upon failing the initial submission of this project I then added new functionality.
+The assessor felt that if the user cannot access data in the Googlesheet and if they have to access the Googlesheet to obtain dealer id's then it renders the calculator less useful than just using the Googlesheet.
+To address this feedback I added functionality to allow the user to access previous sales data.
+I have changed the the programme so it displays a list of dealer id's in the programme before the user has to choose which dealer.
+The user should now not need to access the Googlesheet directly for any data input or retrieval.

 # How to use Pay Calculator